AeolusUX/Alekfull-SOLO-ArkOS/README.md

 ### SYSTEMS AND GAME VIEW OPTIONS
 -------------------------------------------------- ------------------
-SOLO comes with 12 game viewing options in BATOCERA and EMUELEC versions.
+SOLO comes with 12 game viewing options.
 In addition to several iconset options, 3 different views for system selection and much more.

 ### EXCLUSIVE ARTWORK AND SUPPORT FOR OVER 185 SYSTEMS